GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/index.md

    **Note**: Your `genesys_email_domain_region` must be in the same region as your Genesys Cloud organization.
    :::

   This file contains a script that creates an inbound email route called `support` to which the users can send emails.
 For example, if you set your `genesys_email_domain` to `devengagedev` and `genesys_email_domain_region` to `pure.cloud`, then the `CX as Code` script creates an email route `support@devengagedev.pure.cloud`.
 Any emails sent to this address are processed by the email flow.

-***Question: The organization gets confusing here.
-Please clarify whether the following numbers 1 and 2 are additional parameters (in which case they should be bullets).
-Finally please confirm the cross-references.***

-1. `classifier_url` - The endpoint that invokes the classifier.
-Use the endpoint that you created when you [trained and deployed the Amazon Comprehend machine learning classifier](#train-and-deploy-the-amazon-comprehend-machine-learning-classifier "Goes to the Train and deploy the Amazon Comprehend machine learning classifier section").
+* `classifier_url` - The endpoint that invokes the classifier.
+Use the endpoint that you noted when you deployed the [AWS Lambda function](#deploy-the-serverless-microservice-using-aws-lambda-and-amazon-api-gateway "Goes to the Deploy the serverless microservice using AWS Lambda and Amazon API Gateway section").

-or

-that you used when you [deployed the serverless microservice using AWS Lambda and Amazon API Gateway](#deploy-the-serverless-microservice-using-aws-lambda-and-amazon-api-gateway "Goes to the Deploy the serverless microservice using AWS Lambda and Amazon API Gateway section").
+* `classifier_api_key` - The API key that invokes the endpoint.
+Use the API key that you noted when you deployed the [AWS Lambda function](#deploy-the-serverless-microservice-using-aws-lambda-and-amazon-api-gateway "Goes to the Deploy the serverless microservice using AWS Lambda and Amazon API Gateway section").

-2. `classifier_api_key`.
-Use the API key you used to invoke the endpoint  when you [trained and deployed the Amazon Comprehend machine learning classifier](#train-and-deploy-the-amazon-comprehend-machine-learning-classifier "Goes to the Train and deploy the Amazon Comprehend machine learning classifier section"). ***QUESTION***: Same as above.
-Please confirm.

 ### Configure the Terraform environment